SRCD's Commitment to Diversity and Inclusion

 Professional Advancement with a focus on underrepresented minorities

-- Towards 2044: Horowitz Early Career Scholar Program (formerly the Millennium Scholars Program (MSP) was developed as a vehicle to encourage and support scholars from under-represented ethnic/racial groups from North America in pursuing graduate work in developmental science.
+- Towards 2044: Horowitz Early Career Scholar Program (formerly the Millennium Scholars Program) was developed as a vehicle to encourage and support scholars from under-represented ethnic/racial groups from North America in pursuing graduate work in developmental science.
 The program takes place around SRCD Biennial Meetings.

 - Scholar Development Program (SDP) aims to bolster opportunities for both research funding and professional leadership among early- to mid-career Black/African American faculty.
 The program provides a set of targeted mentoring activities addressing academic leadership and NIH research funding.

 - Diversity Reviewer Database (coming soon!) - In the service of diversifying funding agencies’ study sections and scientific review panels, researchers from or studying children from ethnic/racial minorities will be able to upload CVs and biosketches to share with program officers and scientific review staff from funding agencies, and indicate their receptivity to serving as a reviewer.